zagui440s/personalCP/week-09/day1/react-router.md

   ]
 ```

-But React bundles everything together in a Single Page App represented by a single HTML page, so this doesn't quite work.
+But React bundles everything together in a Single Page App represented by a single HTML page (demonstrate this witg `npm run build`), so this doesn't quite work.
 This is one reason why we might want to create some kind of **client side routing** system.
 What does this mean?

 ### Client Side Routing